Dear Class of 2029,

 Meet up with your Fellow Group and join them for dinner at the Gordon Commons.

 Come and see what Student Growth & Engagement (SGE) is all about!
-Learn more about the ALANA Center, The FLI Program, the Office of International Services, the LGBTQ+ Center, and Women’s Center, and what to expect out of your First Year Experience!
+Learn more about the ALANA Center, The FLI Program, the Office of International Services, the LGBTQ+ Center, and Women’s Center, and what to expect from your First Year Experience!

 9:30 p.m.–11:00 p.m.: Late Night at Gordon Commons